Hypertension

 Hypertension, also known as high blood pressure, is a long-term medical condition in which the blood pressure in the arteries is persistently elevated.
 High blood pressure usually does not cause symptoms itself.
 It is, however, a major risk factor for stroke, coronary artery disease, heart failure, atrial fibrillation, peripheral arterial disease, vision loss, chronic kidney disease, and dementia.
 Hypertension is a major cause of premature death worldwide.

 High blood pressure is classified as primary (essential) hypertension or secondary hypertension.
 About 90–95% of cases are primary, defined as high blood pressure due to non-specific lifestyle and genetic factors.
-Lifestyle factors that increase the risk include excess salt in the diet, excess body weight, smoking, physical inactivity and alcohol use.
+Lifestyle factors that increase the risk include excess salt in the diet, excess body weight, smoking, physical inactivity, and alcohol use.
 The remaining 5–10% of cases are categorized as secondary hypertension, defined as high blood pressure due to a clearly identifiable cause, such as chronic kidney disease, narrowing of the kidney arteries, an endocrine disorder, or the use of birth control pills.

 Blood pressure is classified by two measurements, the systolic (first number) and diastolic (second number) pressures.
-For most adults, normal blood pressure at rest is within the range of 100–140 millimeters mercury (mmHg) systolic and 60–90 mmHg diastolic.
-For most adults, high blood pressure is present if the resting blood pressure is persistently at or above 130/80 or 140/90 mmHg.
+For most adults, normal blood pressure at rest is under 120 millimeters mercury (mmHg) systolic and 80 mmHg diastolic, elevated blood pressure is between 120 and 129 mmHg systolic and under 80 mmHg diastolic and high blood pressure is present if the resting blood pressure is persistently at or above 130/80 (stage 1) or 140/90 (stage 2) mmHg.
 Different numbers apply to children.
 Ambulatory blood pressure monitoring over a 24-hour period appears more accurate than office-based blood pressure measurement.

 Lifestyle changes and medications can lower blood pressure and decrease the risk of health complications.
 Lifestyle changes include weight loss, physical exercise, decreased salt intake, reducing alcohol intake, and a healthy diet.
 If lifestyle changes are not sufficient, blood pressure medications are used.
 Up to three medications taken concurrently can control blood pressure in 90% of people.
 The treatment of moderately high arterial blood pressure (defined as >160/100 mmHg) with medications is associated with an improved life expectancy.
 The effect of treatment of blood pressure between 130/80 mmHg and 160/100 mmHg is less clear, with some reviews finding benefit and others finding unclear or no benefit.
 High blood pressure affects 33% of the population globally.
 About half of all people with high blood pressure do not know that they have it.
 In 2019, high blood pressure was believed to have been a factor in 19% of all deaths (10.4 million globally).